Terracotta Koma Bulsa double statue - Ghana

 Description

-Rare terracotta Koma Bulsa double sculpture from Ghana featuring two embracing figures - a sculpture that instantly makes the spiritual connection and emotional power of Koma culture palpable.
+A rare terracotta Koma Bulsa double figure from Ghana, with two conjoined figures – a sculpture that makes the spiritual connection and strength of the Koma culture palpable.

-This figurine depicts two figures embracing each other, an exceptionally rare theme within the Koma Bulsa tradition.
-Hand-formed from terracotta, with subtle texture and traces of weathering attesting to age and ritual use.
+This statuette shows two figures rising from a single base, an exceptionally rare type within the Koma Bulsa tradition.
+Hand-shaped from terracotta, with subtle texture and traces of weathering that bear witness to age and ritual use.

 Origin & meaning

-Originating from the Koma Bulsa culture in Ghana.
-These terracotta sculptures served as ritual objects, used in ceremonies to symbolise protection, healing or spiritual unity.
-Figurines with two figures in embrace are seen as depictions of connection between souls or ancestors - a powerful symbol of unity and continuity.
+Originating from the Koma Bulsa culture of Northern Ghana.
+These terracotta sculptures served as ritual objects, used in ceremonies surrounding ancestor veneration and healing.
+Double figures like this are seen as embodiments of connections between souls or ancestors – a rare and powerful symbol of unity within the Koma tradition.

-From the collection of the Amsterdam architect Ben Spangberg (1929-2024), who built up a sophisticated collection of tribal art between 1960 and 1980, known for his aesthetic eye and sense of authenticity.
+From the collection of the Amsterdam architect Ben Spangberg (1929-2024), which between 1960 and 1980 built up a sophisticated collection of tribal art, known for its aesthetic eye and sense of authenticity.
+Purchased from auction house De Zwaan, Amsterdam.

 Dimensions & condition